redkite-labs/redkitecms-docs/book/blocks-management.rst

 ^^^^^^^^^^^^^^^

-An included block is a block that contains two or more basic blocks which are editable one by one and the includer block may be editable too.
+An included block is a block that contains two or more basic blocks which are editable one by one and the including block may be editable too.

 A perfect example to explain this kind of block, is the **BootbusinessThumbnail** App-Block.
 It is a gray bordered container that includes an image and a hypertext.